ChainSafe/gossamer/.github/CONTRIBUTING.md

 The command above will generate the mock inside the folder `$(path)/mocks`, and the mocks will be in the same package that your interface is.

-The above command will generate mocks for all the interfaces inside the project!
-This command does not affect unchanged interfaces.

 **8. Lint your changes.**

 Before opening a pull request be sure to run the linter